wenjunthenwj/wenjunthenwj.github.io/docs/index.md

 The main fields of AI research that really interest me are in Natural Language Processing (NLP) and game playing agents.
 I remember spending full days on end trying to code out a chess-playing AI using an enhanced version of the [Minimax algorithm](https://www.geeksforgeeks.org/minimax-algorithm-in-game-theory-set-1-introduction/) for an assignment, and it’s probably one of my proudest accomplishments when I managed to get it to work.
 I eventually did a final year project on an AI-based aircon system to achieve thermal comfort.

 Even though I already commited to being a teacher, I still enjoy studying and keeping up to date with AI research, seeing how fast new technologies are emerging.
-Maybe in a parallel universe I would have pursued becoming an AI researcher instead.
+Maybe in a parallel universe I would have become an AI researcher instead.

 ## <b> Music and Anime </b>